About UsAs Seen On

 CMSD Board Unanimously Approves Building Brighter Futures Plan

-New speed limit signs installed along Lake Ave. in Cleveland
+New speed limit signs installed along Lake Avenue in Cleveland

 If you are driving along Lake Avenue between West 117th St. and Detroit Avenue in Cleveland, you’ll notice new speed limit signs have been installed because the city has now lowered the speed limit from 35 miles per hour to 30 miles per hour.
-The new speed limit signs were put in place after the city conducted a lengthy traffic study.
-Traffic studies showed most drivers already traveled near 30 mph, while about 10% exceeded 35 mph in certain areas.
+The new speed limit signs were installed after the city conducted a lengthy traffic study.
+Traffic studies showed that most drivers were already traveling near 30 mph, while about 10% exceeded 35 mph in certain areas.
 City records noted four serious injury crashes along this stretch over the past four years.
 Even small speed reductions matter.
 Research shows that reducing the average speed by just 1 mph can lead to a 5% decrease in crashes.

 Vote expected tomorrow to extend ACA tax subsidies

 The U.S. Senate is expected to vote tomorrow on the Democrats’ plan to extend the Affordable Care Act tax subsidies.
 Failure to extend the tax credit would mean health insurance premiums would likely more than double for more than 500,000 Ohioans.
-Republicans are kicking around several of their own proposals including one put forward by Ohio Senator Bernie Moreno.
-He tells our John Kosich he supports a two-year extension on the credits but with a series of reforms including an income gap so families making over $200,000 a year wouldn’t be eligible.
+Republicans are kicking around several of their own proposals, including one from Ohio Senator Bernie Moreno.
+He tells our John Kosich he supports a two-year extension on the credits, but with a series of reforms, including an income gap, so families making over $200,000 a year wouldn’t be eligible.

 WATCH THE NEWSCAST BELOW